michal-h21/make4ht/README.md

      cross-reference commands may produce colons in internal links, which results in validation error.

+`svg-height`

+:    Some  SVG images produced by `dvisvgm` seem to have wrong dimensions.
+This filter
+     tries to set the  correct image size.

 Function `filter` accepts also function arguments, in this case this function takes file contents as parameter and modified contents are returned.